 There have been some studies linking gluten-free diets to an increased risk of health problems, such as type 2 diabetes and heart disease (11, 12).
 This could be due to a decreased intake of heart healthy grains.
-It also could be that eating healthy well balanced food can just be more difficult gluten-free, especially if you aren’t equipped with the right information.
+It also could be that eating healthy, well balanced food can just be more difficult when you're gluten-free, especially if you aren’t equipped with the right information.

-With the emergence of the gluten-free fad there is a tremendous amount of publicity and financial incentives for products to advertise and equate gluten-free to healthy.
+With the emergence of the gluten-free fad there is a tremendous amount of publicity and financial incentive for products to advertise and equate gluten-free to healthy.
 This absolutely isn’t true.